L(2, 1)-labeling of some zero-divisor graphs associated with commutative rings: Preliminaries

-The \textit{Power Graph} $\Gamma_G$ \cite{CGS, 8} of a finite group $G$ is the simple graph with vertex set $G$ and two vertices are adjacent in $\Gamma_G$ if and only if one is the power of another in $G$.
-The exact value of $\lambda$-number of power graphs of Dihedral group $D_{2n}$, $\mathcal{P}$-group, and Generalised Quaternion group $Q_{4n}$ was computed in \cite{15}.
-For some certain classes of groups of order $n$, they obtained an upper bound related to $\lambda$-number of a power graph. \begin{thm}[\cite{15}, Theorem 4.1] If $G$ is a group of order $n$ and $n$ is not a prime power, then $\lambda(\Gamma_G) \leq 2n-4$, The bound is achieved if and only if $G$ is isomorphic to $\mathbb{Z}_2\times\mathbb{Z}_2$ or $\mathbb{Z}_{2q}$, where $q$ is a prime greater than $2$. \end{thm}
+of $V(\G)\setminus C$ and $C$ respectively satisfying the following conditions for each $i \in \{1,2, \dots , s\}$ \begin{enumerate} \item $|A_i| \leq |C_i|-1$. \item Every vertex in $A_i$ and every vertex in $C_i$ are non-adjacent in $\G$. \end{enumerate} \end{thm} \begin{thm}[\cite{15}, Proposition 2.4] If $\G$ is a graph of order $n$, then $\lambda(\G) \leq 2n - \alpha(\G) -1$. \end{thm} A $p$-group is a group in which order of every element is a power of $p$, where $p$ is a prime number.
+A finite group is a $p$-group if and only if its order is a power of a prime $p$.
+The \textit{Power Graph} $\Gamma_G$ \cite{CGS, 8} of a finite group $G$ is the simple graph with vertex set $G$ in which two vertices are adjacent if and only if one is the power of the other.
+The exact value of $\lambda$-number of power graphs of dihedral group $D_{2n}$, $p$-group, and generalised quaternion group $Q_{4n}$ was computed in \cite{15}.
+For some certain classes of groups of order $n$, they obtained an upper bound related to $\lambda$-number of a power graph. \begin{thm}[\cite{15}, Theorem 4.1] If $G$ is a group of order $n$, where $n$ is not a prime power, then $\lambda(\Gamma_G) \leq 2n-4$.
+The bound is achieved if and only if $G$ is isomorphic to $\mathbb{Z}_2\times\mathbb{Z}_2$ or $\mathbb{Z}_{2q}$, where $q$ is a prime greater than $2$. \end{thm}

-Moreover, the $L(j,k)$-labelling of Cayley graphs has been studied in \cite{13} and Kelarev, Ras, and Zhou \cite{14} revealed a relationship between a semigroup structure and the minimum distance labelling spans of its Cayley graph.
+Furthermore, the $L(j,k)$-labeling of Cayley graphs has been studied in \cite{13}, and Kelarev, Ras, and Zhou \cite{14} revealed a relationship between a semigroup structure and the minimum distance labeling spans of its Cayley graph.

-\section{Partite Truncation of a Graph}
+\section{Partite truncation of a graph}

+In this section, we study a graph operation called as \textit{partite truncation} of a graph.
+This operation allows us to obtain a graph of relatively smaller order from a graph of significantly larger order.
+We prove an interesting result in which we determine the $\lambda$-number and a corresponding minimum labeling of Beck's zero-divisor graph $\Gamma^{\prime}(R)$ from the graph $\Gamma(R)$ of a ring $R$, provided that $diam(\Gamma(R))<3$.